colhountech/CT-Studio/README.md

 #### Lessson 1: Getting Started

-Open Visual Studio 2022, and create a new Project called using the **ASP.NET Core Web App** Template.
+Open Visual Studio 2022, and create a new Project called "TasksWebApp" using the **ASP.NET Core Web App** Template.

-Choose .NET 6.0 Framework, No Authentication, No support for HTTPS and Don't enable Docker.
+Choose .NET 8.0 Framework, No Authentication, No support for HTTPS and Don't enable Docker.

 To summarise:

+  * .NET 8.0 Support
   * No Authentication
   * No HTTPS support
   * No Docker Supporet
-  * .NET 6.0 Support
+  * use top-level statements

 Click [Create] and we get a Basic Web App up and running.